 Frequently Asked Questions

-A non-profit organization composed of waterfront stakeholders (local governments, developers, property owners and citizens) created in 1988 to protect the right of the public to have access to and free enjoyment of the Hudson River Walkway.
-It works with the NJ Department of Environmental Protection to achieve the on-paper plan and to monitor the maintenance and usage of the walkway
+A non-profit organization composed of volunteers from the 9 local communities along the Hudson River waterfront.
+The Conservancy was created in 1988 by the NJ Legislature to protect the right of the public to have access to, and free enjoyment of, the Hudson River waterfront.
+It works with the NJ Department Environmental Protection to monitor the maintenance, the usage, and the developmental projects of The Walkway.

 3. Are bicycles permitted on the Walkway?